March 29, 2021

 “Well, the world was already fallen when I got here.
 So, people are going to sin.”

 “I’m not talking about people.
-I’m talking about YOU.
-YOU chose to disobey.
+I’m talking about you.
+You made a choice to disobey.
 Just like Adam and Eve.”

 “But if you knew I was going to sin why did you create me?”

 The Bible tells us that God knows us before we are born (Jeremiah 1:5).
-Since God knows everything about me, He knew every sin I was ever going to commit in my life and He served my sentence for it by shedding his blood on the cross for ME years before I’d be born.
+Since God knows everything about me, He knew every sin I was and will ever commit in my life, and He served my sentence for it by shedding his blood on the cross for ME years before I’d be born (Colossians 1:13-14).

 For he chose us in him, before the foundation of the world, to be holy and blameless in love before him.Ephesians 1:4 CSB